-On 8 May this year, the 33rd World Health Assembly, in a specially convened plenary session passed unanimously a resolution1 which:
+Dean, The Johns Hopkins University, School of Hygiene and Public Health n 8 May 1980, the 33rd World Health Assembly, in a specially convened plenary session passed unanimously a resolution which: "Declares solemnly that the world and all its peoples have won freedom from smallpox; and recommended that:

-"Declares solemnly that the world and all its peoples have won freedom from smallpox, which has been a most devastating disease ... since earliest times, leaving death, blindness and disfigurement in its wake and which only a decade ago was rampant in Africa, Asia and South America;

-The Assembly recommended that:2

-- o "Smallpox vaccination should be discontinued in every country except for investigators at special risk" and - "No country should now require vaccination certificates from international travelers."
+- Smallpox vaccination should be discontinued in every country except for investigators at special risk and - No country should now require vaccination certificates from international travelers.

-More than two and a half years had elapsed since October, 1977,3 when a 23-year-old hospital cook in Merka, Somalia, became ill with smallpox.
-He represented the last known case in a continuing human-to-human chain of infection extending back more than 3,000 years.
-Two additional smallpox cases were recorded in 1978 in Birmingham, England, the result of a tragic laboratory accident.4 However, intensive search throughout recently infected areas and the investigation of countless rumors stimulated by the offer of a substantial reward, revealed no other cases.
+More than two and a-half years had elapsed since October, 1977, when a 23year-old hospital cook in Merka, Somalia, became ill with smallpox.
+He represented the last known case in a continuing humanto-human chain of infection extending back more than 3,000 years.
+Two additional smallpox cases were recorded in 1978 in Birmingham, England, the result of a tragic laboratory accident.

 Beginning in 1978, a Global Commission on Smallpox Eradication, convened by the World Health Organization, carefully reviewed all documentary evidence.
 It requested and undertook additional corroborative studies of its own.
 Finally, in 1980, the Commission reported to the WHO Executive Board and the World Health Assembly that it was completely satisfied that smallpox eradication had been achieved.
 The Assembly concurred.
-So concluded a chapter in medical history - the first successful campaign to eradicate a disease.
+So concluded a chapter in medical history-the first successful campaign to eradicate a disease.
+60

-Even today, however, there are some, scientists and laymen alike, who remain skeptical that this disease, so long of concern and fear to countries throughout the world, could at last be eliminated.
-Understandably most skeptical are those who have lived or worked in Asia, in Africa, or in the vast Amazon region of South America and who appreciate well the immense geographical expanse of these areas, the extent of the inaccessible regions and the still primitive state of their health, transportation and communication infrastructures.
-Indeed, it is difficult to forget that as recently as six years ago, headline news stories from India proclaimed "History's worst smallpox epidemic."
-To quote from a 1974 Associated Press dispatch:5 "A virulent smallpox epidemic, described as India's worst of the century, has killed an estimated 30,000 persons this year.
-The outbreak has surged from village to village despite an intensive detection and vaccination drive launched last October."
+Even today, however, there are some who remain skeptical that this disease, so long of concern and fear to countries throughout the world, could at last be eliminated.
+Understandably most skeptical are those who have lived or worked in Asia or in Africa, and who appreciate well the immense geographical expanse of these areas and the still primitive state of their health, transportation and communication infrastructures.
+Indeed, as recently as six years ago, headline news stories from India proclaimed "History's worst smallpox epidemic."

-In light of this, how can one be so confident of eradication as to cease vaccination and to abandon such security as was afforded by international certificates of vaccination?
-At the same time, a younger generation with no experience of smallpox queries as to why there is so much interest and concern as to whether or not a disease of the distant tropics has been eradicated.
-Let me first, therefore, recount briefly the history of smallpox and its impact on mankind before describing the development of the global campaign and, finally, the evidence upon which the World Health Assembly reached its decision that smallpox has been eradicated.
+How can one be so confident of eradication that we can cease vaccination and abandon such security as was afforded by international certificates of vaccination?
+For a younger generation, what is so important about the disappearance of a disease of the distant tropics?
+Let me first, therefore, recall briefly the history of smallpox and its impact on mankind before describing the development of the global campaign and, finally, the evidence upon which the World Health Assembly reached its decision that smallpox has been eradicated.